falkr/ttm4115/pages/learning-grading.md

 ---

 The final grade is assigned based on the individual scores of the team deliveries (the system specification) together with the other contents in the portfolio.
+Many of the items are commented by rubrics, which have scores like *excellent*, *good*, *sufficient* and *not rateable*.
+The portfolio is graded **as a whole.**
+This means that there is not a simple mathematical formula to map the different rubric scores to a final result.
+Instead, grading is always approached top-down, starting with the definitions in the table above, with the scores of the rubrics aiding to find evidence for the different grades.

+Still, you can expect the following:

+* Grade **A** requires mostly excellent items, and especially an outstanding reflective essay that demonstrates independent thinking.
+* Grade **B** requires mostly excellent items, some good, with a good or very good reflective essay.
+* Grade **C** requires mostly good items, some excellent, with a good reflective essay.
+* The grading is focused on substance.
+For instance, a single "sufficient" item does not necessarily spoil an A.
+* Teamwork vs. individual effort will also be taken into account.
+Team work has a tendency towards an average, but it should still be possible to achieve a very good mark individually.

+Before you get too nervous.
+From looking at the results of previous years:

+* Most students achieve a good result in the course.
+* Achieving an **A** is not simple, but possible.

+I think the grading is well aligned with the assessment, so you don't have to worry too much about the grading and can focus on learning.
+Simply working on all required items will guide you towards a good result.

+* Participate in the weekly activities and study the material
+* Apply the learned stuff in the semester project
+* Spend the necessary effort for the reflective essay and you will achieve a very good result.